junxit/us-congress-bills-111/metadata.md

 - Rep. Young, C. W. Bill [R-FL-10] (Y000031)
 - Rep. Wasserman Schultz, Debbie [D-FL-20] (W000797)
 - Rep. Hastings, Alcee L. [D-FL-23] (H000324)
+- Rep. Deutch, Theodore E. [D-FL-19] (D000610)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2010-06-30 — [House 111-2-403](votes/house-111-2-0403.md) — On Motion to Suspend the Rules and Pass — **Passed** (409–0)

 ## Actions

 - 2010-05-25 — Introduced in House
 - 2010-05-25 — Introduced in House
 - 2010-05-25 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-06-17 — Committee Consideration and Mark-up Session Held.
+- 2010-06-17 — Ordered to be Reported by Unanimous Consent.
+- 2010-06-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-06-28 — Considered under suspension of the rules. (consideration: CR H4893-4894)
+- 2010-06-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5395.
+- 2010-06-28 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2010-06-30 — Considered as unfinished business. (consideration: CR H5210-5211)
+- 2010-06-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-06-30 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 403). (text: CR 6/28/2010 H4893)
+- 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 403).(text: CR 6/28/2010 H4893)